Chapter 7 Basic Formatting in Word

 Autocorrect automatically checks a document for spelling and grammar errors.
 Misspelled words or repeated words are indicated by a red line.
 Grammatical errors and potentially misused words are indicated by a blue line.
 Misused words are spelled correctly but are used incorrectly.

 Right clicking on a misspelled word brings up additional tools and options (Figure 12).
-The user can click on:
+The user can click on the following:

 Right clicking on a grammar error brings up additional tools and options (Figure 13).
-The user can click on:
+The user can click on the following:

 Changing Settings for AutoCorrect